kadosh/kalnweek/README.md

 #Kalnweek
 kalnweek provides a simple form to render a week picker.
-Please feel free to take a look at the screenshots to see they way it looks like.
+Take a look at the screenshots to see the way it looks like.
 Also, there's one that shows the way I implemented for the first time in a project for the first time.

 If you want to contribute to the project, please let me know.